HP-AKCL/book-manager/README.md

 # book-manager
-this is a small app
+this is a small app on window7